In this tutorial, we’ll create a cross-platform app for scanning barcodes and QR codes using .NET MAUI and the Scanbot .NET MAUI Barcode Scanner SDK.

 Requirements

 There are several options for developing .NET MAUI applications, including the ability to build and launch projects from the .NET CLI if you are so inclined.
-Whatever method you choose, make sure to download the latest .NET version for your development platform of choice.
+Whatever method you choose, make sure you have the latest .NET version for your development platform of choice.
 You’ll also need Microsoft’s build of OpenJDK 17.

 In this tutorial, we’re going to develop our app with Android and iOS as target platforms.